CyVerse-learning-materials/dnasubway_guide/step7.rst

     .. admonition:: Sample data

+       *"Zika infected hNPCs"* dataset:

-       *"Sorghum Drought"* dataset: We suggest the following names for this dataset:
+       We suggest the following names for this dataset:

          .. list-table::
            :header-rows: 1